 The Dayton Development Coalition is a non-profit economic development organization and regional network partner for JobsOhio that works to attract and retain jobs in the Dayton region.
 They offer data, events, and targeted financial support to entrepreneurs and industry.

-Ohio Development Services Agency is committed to creating jobs and building strong communities throughout the state.
+Ohio Department of Development is committed to creating jobs and building strong communities throughout the state.

 Ohio’s professional association for economic developers, OEDA is a source of state economic development information for members, legislators, and policy makers.